Ireland

 European Approach for Quality Assurance of Joint Programmes

-In Ireland the European Approach is available to higher education institutions under certain conditions.
+European Approach available to some higher education institutions or only under specific conditions

-A number of eight universities together with the Dublin Institute of Technology and Royal College of Surgeons in Ireland have self-awarding powers giving them the possibility to validate and award their own qualifications.
+A number of universities have self-awarding powers giving them the possibility to validate and award their own qualifications.
 They can employ the European Approach for the quality assurance of joint programmes.
-Providers with awarding powers delegated to them by QQI may also employ this approach.
+Providers with awarding powers delegated to them by QQI i.e. institutes of technology may also employ this approach.

 -